baytelman/fullstack-interview/README.md

 - Our game will present a board with 16 tiles (4x4) in the center of the screen.
 - Upon load, each tile should be randomly assigned letter (or letters should be read on load from a given json file: see [`test-board-1.json`](files/test-board-1.json) and [`test-board-2.json`](files/test-board-2.json)).
 - The user can select tile by clicking/tapping them.
+	- Each tile can be selected once: The user cannot select the same tile twice.
 	- **Extra points**: After the first letter, the user can only select neighbor tiles to the last tile selected.
 - At the bottom of the board, display the word formed by the selected tiles.
 	- **Extra points**: Validate if the word is contained in a [`dictionary.json`](files/dictionary.json) file.
 You can set up your board using the letters from our [secondary board file](files/test-board-2.json), which contains many words from the dictionary!